Frequently Asked Questions

 What is trauma-informed care?

-Trauma-informed care often gets discussed as a protocol, but I see it as a posture.
-A humility.
-A willingness to see that harm often hides in the very places meant for help.
 It means honoring the nervous system as wise.
-It means orienting to safety not through control, but through choice.
-It means asking not “What’s wrong with you?” but “What did you have to survive?” and “What is your body still holding?”
+It means safety through choice, not control.
+It means asking not “What’s wrong with you?” but “What did you have to do to survive, and what is your body still holding?”

+It is not about avoiding triggers.
+It is about protecting dignity before providing service.
+It is not about being perfect.
 It is about being willing to see, to feel, to stay.

 What does it mean to be culturally aware?

-To be culturally aware is to remember that every person carries a history, a people, a particular arrangement of belonging and exile.
-It means refusing the myth of neutrality.
-It means noticing where power lives in the room, and who had to shrink so it could stay there.
+Culture lives in the marrow.
+In lineage, language, loss, silence.
+To be culturally aware is to remember that each person carries a history, a people, a particular arrangement of belonging and exile.
+It is refusing the myth of neutrality.
+It is noticing where power lives in the room, and who has had to shrink for it to remain there.

 What is a doula/midwife?

-“Doula” is a Greek word meaning servant, or helper.
+“Doula” is a Greek word meaning servant, helper.
 One who tends at the threshold, who does not flinch.
-“Midwife” comes from Old English and means a presence alongside, not above.
-When I use these words, I don’t refer to a professional title or credentialed role.
+“Midwife” comes from Old English and means presence alongside, not above.

-The capacities I cultivate in this regard are:
+The capacities I cultivate are:

-– presence without agenda
+Presence without agenda

-– the willingness to accompany, not intervene
+Willingness to accompany, not intervene

-– the practice of equanimity in the face of grief, rage, or rupture
+Equanimity in the face of grief, rage, or rupture

 What is parts work?

-Some fruits of this practice, in time:
+Some fruits of this practice over time:

-– A softening of inner war
+Softening of inner war

-– A greater capacity to stay present in complexity
+Greater capacity to stay present in complexity

 MORE